Feichtmeier/podmaster/README.md

 ## What is this app about?

-Podmaster is a desktop app for listening to podcasts, built with Flutter.
+MediaDojo is a desktop app for listening to podcasts, built with Flutter.
 It serves as an example application to demonstrate how to use a set of packages (`flutter_it`, `get_it`, `command_it`, `watch_it`, `listen_it`) to build a well-structured Flutter application - without code-generation! :rocket:

 The app allows you to:
 - Search for new podcasts.